-Badung Market, or ‘Pasar Badung’ in the local tongue, is considered the largest traditional market in Bali.
-It seemingly never sleeps, functioning as the main source of fresh produce among locals.
-Regular stalls open well before the break of dawn, with a daily flow of fresh fruits, vegetables and flowers from suppliers in farming regions in the central highlands and elsewhere, and often stay open well after midnight, creating a night market scene.
+Badung Market, or ‘Pasar Badung’ in the local tongue, is the largest traditional market in Denpasar, Bali.
+The market functions as the main source of fresh produce among Denpasar residents.
+Regular stalls open well before the break of dawn, with a daily flow of fresh fruits, vegetables and flowers from suppliers in farming regions in the central highlands and elsewhere.

-The shopping scene can be a bit frenzied, and you’ll be walking along tight lanes occasionally shared by motorists.
 This central landmark in Denpasar is located on the eastern bank of the namesake Badung River, with the Kumbasari Art Market on the other side.
-The negotiable prices here can usually be a whole lot cheaper than in other markets in Bali, and the mandatory hard bargaining always adds to the shopping experience here.
+The negotiable prices here can usually be a whole lot cheaper than in other markets in Bali, and the mandatory hard bargaining always adds to the shopping experience.

 - Bali Hai Sunset Dinner Cruise